 3. Include salary info and expectations.

-– Salary negotiations should come after the interview, when you already proved your worth or when the recruiter asks you the question.
-Including it in your CV may seem imposing and may harm your hiring chances.
+Salary negotiations should take place after the job interview when you’ve already established your value or the recruiter brings up the subject.
+Putting it on your resume might come off as imposing and may harm your chances of getting hired.

 4. Explain gaps in work history.